Roles of $U(1)$ axial anomaly effects in cold and dense two-color QCD with $2+2$ flavors: Numerical results

 Depicted in the top panels of Figs.~\ref{fig:MassLLHH} -~\ref{fig:MassHH} are the resultant mass spectra with the parameter set I in Table~\ref{tab:Parameters}.
 The bottom ones are those with the parameter set II where the $U(1)$ axial anomaly effects are absent.
 We have displayed light, heavy-light and heavy hadrons separately in this order in the figures, where $\sigma_{h}$ and $\eta_h$ are contained in Fig.~\ref{fig:MassLLHH} due to the mixings.
 The vertical dotted lines denote the critical chemical potential $\mu_q^{\rm cr}$.
 In the superfluid phase, some mixings induced by the spontaneous breakdown of $U(1)$ light-quark number symmetry occur.
 On the other hand, $U(1)$ heavy-quark number symmetry is always protected for which no contaminations among light, heavy-light, and heavy sectors emerge.

 The left panels of Fig.~\ref{fig:MassLLHH} indicate that a massless mode is obtained as the lowest excitation of $\sigma_{qq}$ - $\sigma_{QQ}$ - $B_{qq}$ - $\bar{B}_{qq}$ mixed state, in the superfluid phase.
 This zero mode is regarded as a Nambu-Goldstone (NG) boson associated with the $U(1)$ light-quark number violation, owning to the appearance of nonzero $\Delta_q$.
 Meanwhile, from the right panels of Fig.~\ref{fig:MassLLHH} one can find that the lowest mode of $\eta_{qq}$ - $\eta_{QQ}$ - $B_{qq}'$ - $\bar{B}_{qq}'$ mixed state, which would be dominated by $B_{qq}'$ component, gets lighter than $\pi_{qq}$ in the deeper superfluid phase; The light pion $\pi_{qq}$ is no longer the lightest excitation of $0^-$ hadron there.
 This is one of the noteworthy properties of the LSM analysis~\cite{Suenaga:2025sln} that cannot be captured by the ChPT framework~\cite{Kogut:1999iv,Kogut:2000ek}, and the lattice results indeed show this peculiar mass ordering~\cite{Murakami:2022lmq}.
-It should be noted that those findings are qualitatively consistent with the previous work based on the LSM with $N_f=2$~\cite{Suenaga:2022uqn,Suenaga:2023xwa}.
+The light pion mass in the superfluid phase reads $m_{\pi_{\rm qq}} = 2\mu_q$ as obtained from Eq.~(\ref{DeltaCond}), which is universally derived from other chiral models as well~\cite{Suenaga:2025sln}.
+The lattice results with a heavy pion mass seem to be consistent with this formula within error bars~\cite{Hands:2007uc,Murakami:2022lmq}.
+It should be noted that our present findings are qualitatively consistent with the previous work based on the LSM with $N_f=2$~\cite{Suenaga:2022uqn,Suenaga:2023xwa}.

 The masses of $\eta_{l}$ and $\eta_{h}$ mesons are sensitive to the $U(1)$ axial anomaly effects as explicitly shown in Table~\ref{tab:VacuumMass}.
 In the absence of the anomaly effects, $\eta_{l}$ and $\eta_h$ masses are reduced to $\pi_{qq}$ and $\pi_{QQ}$ ones, respectively.
 Meanwhile, when the anomaly effects are sufficient $\eta_{l}$ and $\eta_{h}$ masses get heavier, particularly the $\eta_{h}$ mass is significantly enhanced due to the additional assist from $\eta_{qq}$ - $\eta_{QQ}$ mixing.
 As a result, in the vacuum $\eta_{h}$ can become heavier than $B_{qq}'$ ($\bar{B}_{qq}'$).
 As we access finite $\mu_q$, the top-right panel of Fig.~\ref{fig:MassLLHH} indicates that a level crossing between $\eta_h$ and $\bar{B}'_{qq}$ occurs in the hadronic phase, due to the $\mu_q$ effects for $\bar{B}'_{qq}$ carrying $N_q=-2$.